y-mhiri/robii/README.md

 ### Windows

-Use Vagrant to build a ubuntu-focal image and follow the instructions for Ubuntu
+Use Vagrant ([see here](https://www.vagrantup.com/)) to build a ubuntu-focal image and follow the instructions for Ubuntu

 ## Installation